ZcashFoundation/zebra/book/src/dev/ecc-updates.md

 ### Check `deny.toml`

 - Review Zebra's `deny.toml` file for potential duplicates that can be removed due to the upgrade.
 You may also need to add new entries to `deny.toml`.
+- You can identify issues with the dependencies using `cargo deny check bans` command, need to have [cargo deny](https://crates.io/crates/cargo-deny) installed.
-Push your changes and let the CI identify any problems.
+- Push your changes and let the CI identify any additional problems.

 ### Push the Pull Request (PR)